 what are comments in Rust language?
-How do you write a comments in Rust?
+How do you write a comment in Rust?

-Comments are description text about line or block of a code.
+Comments are description text about a line or block of a code.

-Generally Comments are for programmers not for Rust interpreter.
+Generally, Comments are for programmers not for Rust interpreters.
 At runtime, These are ignored by Rust.

-In Rust, You can write a comments in different following ways
+In Rust, You can write a comment in different following ways

-It is always good practise to add Comments to the below blocks or lines of code
+It is always good to practice to add Comments to the below blocks or lines of code

 Single Line comments in Rust

-- It always starts with double slashes (// ) symbol character and ends with line break.
+• It always starts with double slashes (// ) symbol characters and ends with a line break.

-- There is an space after a pound symbol
+• There is a space after a pound symbol

-- an string of text begins with # symbol are ignored by Rust compiler.
+• a string of text that begins with a # symbol is ignored by the Rust compiler.

-- It is an description or piece of text for single line of code.
+• It is a description or piece of text for a single line of code.

-- These comments are not required at starts in begin of line, but also can write in middle or end of line Syntax:
+• These comments are not required at the starts in beginning of the line, but also can be written in the middle or end of the line Syntax:

-// This is single line comments in Rust file
+// This is single line comments in the Rust file

 Example